 You will never know how the cookies taste and you’re not sure if you’re going to like them, the only way to find out is to test it out.
 Eat it, and you will know.

 This is common sense.
-But I first learn about it from Harv Eker, the best-selling author of Secrets of the Millionaire Mind.
+I first learn about it from Harv Eker, the best-selling author of Secrets of the Millionaire Mind.
+By the way, this is a great book that I suggest you read.
+If you want to build a millionaire mindset and manage your finance in a better way, read the book.

 According to Harv Eker, when he wanted to start his own business, he has no idea what to do, but suddenly, an idea hit him, “selling pies”.
 Thus, he wanted to open a pie shop.